vlucki/floating-point-study/README.md

 This will **always** result in something >= 14 because `hf_exp <= 0`.

-The number 14 comes from the fact we want to move the implied 1 from the float mantissa (which is at the 24th position) into the first mantissa bit from the half float (10th position) when `hf_exps = 0`.
+The number 14 comes from the fact we want to move the implied 1 from the float mantissa (which is at the 24th position) into the first mantissa bit from the half float (10th position) when `hf_exp = 0`.

 ```
 Hidden 1 bit for mantissa on float (would occupy first exponent bit)